sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/printing.md

   [a]ERCF_EASY_BRD_BRACKET_V1A.stl
 ```

-> Note: The above has two "accent" parts.
-You could do all of the above using two different plates

 ## Triple-Decky parts (skip this if using Thumper Blocks)

-For each of the following parts print out one for each port.
-In my case my ERCF will have 6 ports
+For each of the following parts print out one for each gate.
+In my case my ERCF will have 6 gates (ports)
 ```
 Triple-Decky/STL/Sturdy Bunny/Rev_C
   [a]Triple_Decky_Latch_RevC6_0.stl